The Many Doors Rasmussen Opened for a Practical Nursing Student

-Megan Wohlman is expecting to graduate from Rasmussen College in March 2020 with her Practical Nursing diploma.
+Megan Wohlman is expecting to graduate from Rasmussen University in March 2020 with her Practical Nursing diploma.
 Her last quarter's grades reflect a student excelling in her educational pursuit, although where she is now has been a long journey from where she was when she began.

 While attending an institution prior to Rasmussen, her physical and mental health spiraled downward due to unforeseen events.
 It affected her ability to be the type of student she wanted to be.
 During this time, a professor at the college she was attending told her she wasn’t going to be a nurse and to quit her nursing program.

-Wohlman, not giving into defeat, found herself visiting Rasmussen College.
+Wohlman, not giving into defeat, found herself visiting Rasmussen University.
 She was nervous, as she felt Rasmussen was her last shot, but her nerves dissipated quickly.
 She remembers an instantaneous gut feeling that Rasmussen was going to be different once touring the campus and meeting with her advisor.

 “Rasmussen understands that life happens, and they want you to succeed no matter what,” Wohlman stated.